Taxes and Business Strategy

 • Knows the current global anti-tax avoidance measures for countering aggressive tax planning

-• Has a basic understanding of how taxes relate to Environmental, Social and Governance (ESG)
+• Has a basic understanding of how taxes relate to ESG

 Skills

-• Apply the analytical tool set that allows for formally structuring and solving tax-planning problems.
+• Has acquired an analytical tool set that allows for formally structuring and solving tax-planning problems.

-• Independently analyze and evaluate the implications of future changes in regulation and the institutional setting.
+• Is able to independently analyze and evaluate the implications of future changes in regulation and the institutional setting.

-• Apply her/his knowledge on international taxation and how it affect corporate decisions in a meaningful way.
+• Can apply her/his knowledge on international taxation and how it affects corporate decisions in a meaningful way.

 General competence